 When you hear the word frugal, what do you think about?
 Often the first definition that comes to mind is someone who does not like to spend money.
 Many people associate the word frugal with the extreme cases of people who rarely spend money and make extreme sacrifices in order to protect their assets.
 In reality being frugal is managing your resources and making careful, planned purchases.
 This means that a frugal person is careful with his money, but it does not mean that he does not do the things that he loves the most.
+It is important not to be too frugal.

 The key to embracing a more frugal lifestyle is recognizing the areas where you may need to cut back and choosing the areas where you feel that you have earned the right to splurge a little bit more within reason.
 A frugal person recognizes that no matter how much she wants a certain item, if she can’t pay cash for it, then she can’t have it.
 She also looks ahead to see if this particular purchase is going to make it difficult to purchase groceries at the end of the month.